-Due to increased research and development involving this peptide, peptide researchers are now inquiring about how to establish an appropriate MOTS-c dosage for their next experiment.
+Due to increased interest in mitochondrial-derived peptides, researchers are now inquiring about how to establish an appropriate MOTS-c dosage for their next experiment.

-In this guide, we cover what researchers may need to know about MOTS-c, including a reference dosing protocol and our recommendation on where to buy research-grade MOTS-c.
+In this MOTS-c dosage calculator and guide, we cover what researchers may need to know about this peptide, including a reference dosing protocol and our recommendation on where to buy research-grade MOTS-c online.

 What is MOTS-c?